Bhupesh-V/Bhupesh-V.github.io/_posts/2021-04-30-undo-your-last-git-mistake-with-ugit.md

 ## What is `ugit`?

-It's just a simple shell script with guided programmatic steps to undo your last git command, powered by [FZF]() built for people who live and work with terminals every day.
+It's just a shell script with guided programmatic steps to undo your last git command, powered by [FZF]() built for people who live and work with terminals every day.

 ## Guided Tutorials